pknell/gitlab-terraform/blog.md

       Roles:
         - !Ref RunnerIamRole
 ```

+The "AssumeRolePolicyDocument" (part of RunnerIamRole) allows the EC2 service to use RunnerIamRole when it starts instances, and the "GitLabRunnerPolicy" allows the instance to assume the roles of the other accounts (i.e., "Staging" and "Production").
+It's limited to assuming only "TerraformRole" and "S3BackendRole" (which are roles defined in "[s3-backend.template](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/s3-backend.template)") to avoid giving the instance too much access (e.g., it cannot assume the administrative roles of the DevOps account).

 After the IAM resources (RunnerIamRole & RunnerInstanceProfile), there's the
 resources for starting the EC2 instance for the GitLab Runner: RunnerAutoScalingGroup